Russo–Circassian War: Pre-1817 period

 The construction of the Azov-Mozdok Line beginning in 1777 severely disrupted Kabardian migration routes essential for livestock grazing and led to economic collapse among the Kabardians, Ossetians, Balkars, and Abazins.
 The Kabardians launched attacks even during the early phases of the constructions.
 Following a national congress held in March 1779, the Kabardians decided on full-scale war an, electing Prince Misost Bematiqo as commander-in-chief of the Circassian coalition, which included the Chemguy, Besleney, and other allied forces.
 The Kabardians established their camp in the Qeytuqo Tuasha region and began systematic assaults on Russian positions, cutting communication lines between the fortresses and launching attacks.
-This conflict was named as the Seven Months' War and was the largest conflict of the Russo-Circassian War up to that time.
+This conflict was named as the Seven Months' War and was the largest conflict of the Russo–Circassian War up to that time.

 The conflict’s turning point came with two decisive battles that severely weakened the Kabardian leadership.
 During the Night Assault of June 10–11, while Prince Hamirza Qeytuqo was leading the siege of Marinskaya Fortress, Russian forces under General Yakobi broke the siege after six hours of fighting, killing 500 commoners and 50 nobles and princes including Prince Hamirza and his descendants.
 At the Battle of Qeytuqo Tuasha on October 10, Generals Fabritsian and Yakobi launched a coordinated attack on the main Kabardian camp.
-The Russian army destroyed the camp and killed nearly all of the Kabardian forces, consisting 300–350 nobles and princes.
+The Russian army destroyed the camp and killed nearly all of the Kabardian forces, consisting of 300–350 nobles and princes.

 Following a Russian campaign led by General Yakobi into Greater Kabardia and by Suvorov into Lesser Kabardia, the remaining Kabardian princes were forced to accept a harsh treaty in December.
 The treaty established new borders along the Malka and Terek rivers, imposed massive reparations including 10,000 rubles and thousands of livestock, and formally recognized Russian suzerainty.
 Although Kabardia lost a third of its territory and much of its nobility in the conflict, Kabardia endured for several more decades until the final Russian conquest in the 1820s.